What to Do in New Orleans

 This post covers the very best of things to do in New Orleans, including a top 10 list, things to do for free, at night, with kids as well as by month or season.
 Just click the links to jump to any particular section.
 Of course, at the top of any list is Free Tours by Foot.

 Many of the items mentioned below are also part of tourist discount passes in New Orleans.
-You can also get some more things to do ideas from these passes, even if you don’t purchase any.
+You can also get some more ideas for things to do from these passes, even if you don’t purchase any.

 1 – Wander around a Cemetery